-Join Sheeri Cabral for an in-depth discussion in this video Date and number functions, part of Up and Running with MySQL Development.
+Join Sheeri Cabral for an in-depth discussion in this video Date and number functions, part of Learning MySQL Development.

 If we want to do date based arithmetic, there are functions for that.
 For example, we can subtract dates with a DATEDIFF function.
 Let's see how many days there are between Tony and Cherry's birth day.
 DATEDIFF takes two arguments, the dates just subtract.
 Just like with regular subtraction, you put the larger value first.
 So the more recent value is first.
 Which is 1978-09-17, and then then the less recent value, 1975-01-27.